seanslma/maki/Python/tip.md

 # tip

 ## astype(int)
-will only get the integer part, not rounding
+will does a conversion toward zero, not rounding

 ## np.where(cond, pd.Timestamp(), pd.Timestamp())
 will change pd.Timestamp() to inetger, the right way to use where\